Indian shares rise on financials boost as COVID-19 cases fall

 "There is good interest today in banking stocks after we saw a correction in the earlier sessions, boosting the Nifty bank index, and that is helping the market recover," said Neeraj Dewan, director at Quantum Securities.

-The Nifty PSU Bank Index, which tracks state-run banks, lost about 1.09% this week till yesterday’s session.
+The Nifty PSU Bank Index (.NIFTYPSU), which tracks state-run banks, lost about 1.09% this week till yesterday's session.
 It climbed as much as 2% in morning trade on Wednesday.

 Globally, stocks held near record highs as investors bet the U.S. Federal Reserve is some way off from tapering its economic stimulus.
 Market focus was also on a European Central Bank policy meeting and U.S. inflation data due later this week.